0cjs/8bitdev/src/clic/objects.md

   4/20 (ٍ±8/6 digits).
 - Symbols are limited to ASCII numeric/punctuation and one case of alpha sticks; symbols of up to 4 chars packed as 4×6-bit in 24 bits.
-  Alternatively, limit symbols to 2 chars each $01-$7F and all will be "packed" sym1 or sym2 references.
+  Alternatively, limit symbols to two 7-bit chars each and all will be "packed" sym1 or sym2 references.